ShaomaoLin94/AITemplate/CPU_BACKEND.md

 # AITemplate x86 CPU Backend

-This branch extends AITemplate with an experimental **x86 CPU backend** for efficient BERT-family inference.
+This document describes the design, implementation, bottlenecks, and optimization decisions of the experimental **x86 CPU backend for AITemplate**.

-The implementation preserves AITemplate's graph compilation and code-generation model while generating CPU C++ code and using **XNNPACK** for optimized FP32 computation.

-## Project Scope

-The current backend targets complete inference for:

-- BERT-base
-- BERT-large
-- Megatron-BERT 1.3B
+The project investigates whether AITemplate's GPU-oriented compilation model can be extended to efficient CPU Transformer inference while preserving its ahead-of-time graph compilation and generated C++ execution model.

-The implementation is currently focused on FP32 BERT-family workloads rather than complete CPU operator coverage for all AITemplate models.
+The current implementation focuses on FP32 BERT-family workloads and uses **XNNPACK** as the primary optimized CPU kernel library.

+## Research Motivation

+AITemplate was originally designed primarily for GPU inference through CUDA and ROCm.

+Its original design assumptions therefore differ from CPU execution in several important ways.
+GPU-oriented execution commonly prioritizes kernel selection, device workspace management, and accelerator-specific code generation, while CPU inference is highly sensitive to memory traffic, weight preparation, thread management, and repeated operator-level overhead.

+A direct translation from GPU operators to CPU kernels can therefore produce a functionally correct backend without necessarily providing competitive end-to-end inference performance.

+The project focuses on two main questions:

+1. How can AITemplate's compilation and runtime model be extended to support x86 CPU execution?
+2. After basic CPU execution is available, which bottlenecks dominate BERT inference and which of them can be reduced using compile-time or static-model information?

-## Architecture
+## Backend Architecture

-The primary CPU backend implementation is located under:
+The primary implementation is located under:

     python/aitemplate/backend/cpu/
     ├── embedding/